Experiential Commerce and the impact it has on today’s modern visitor

 Not only is social selling a key part of merging your physical venue experience with your online eCommerce, but it can also help spread the word of your brand and create trust and social proof on a deeper level.

 More and more, attractions are actively working on making their experiences and offer more “instagrammable” (more eye-catching and visually appealing with the purpose of generating more shares and noise on social media platforms).

 By tapping into experiential eCommerce, your attraction will be benefiting from:

 - Higher consumer confidence: By integrating technologies such as storytelling, Augmented Reality, Virtual Reality, or other types of immersive experiences, your online visitors will be much more likely to buy because they will feel they have a much better sense and understanding of the experience they are paying for.

-- Increased conversion due to personalized, relevant, and contextual experiences that hit home with your ideal customer.
+- Increased conversion due to personalised, relevant, and contextual experiences that hit home with your ideal customer.

 - A stronger bond between your brand and the consumer, thanks to the implementation of real-time interaction, which leads to better connections.